eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 Since the epoll is only monitoring the listening socket right now, the events will be from that only.

 So when we get events on listen socket, accept the connection, and create a connection socket like how we did in the previous stages.
-The only difference here is to add the connection socket FD also to the epoll.
+The only crucial difference here is to add the connection socket FD also to the epoll.
 This will allow us to know if and when events occur on the connection socket.

 This means that, from the next iteration, we could get two types of events:

-- event is on listen socket
+- event on listen socket
-- event is on connection socket
+- event on connection socket

 The for loop should address both the cases and a simple if-else would be sufficient to differentiate between them: